 How to Remove Mold in Shower Grout

 In most cases, you can skip the scary chemicals here, and rely on a little baking soda and elbow grease.
 What about bleach?
-According to the EPA, this traditional mold ‘remedy’ doesn’t actually work, only providing temporary reprieve.
+According to the EPA, this traditional mold "remedy" doesn’t actually work, only providing temporary reprieve.
 To move mold out, instead scrub it away using a paste of water and baking soda.
-Let the paste sit on moldy surfaces for up to 2 hours, spray with water, then use a good scrub brush to work out mold, using a brisk, back-and-forth motion.
-If baking soda is not compatible with your shower surfaces, eco-friendly cleaning solutions like Moldzyme or Concrobium from your local hardware store may work for you.
+Let the paste sit on moldy surfaces for up to two hours, spray with water, then use a good scrub brush to work out mold, using a brisk, back-and-forth motion.
+If baking soda is not compatible with your shower surfaces, eco-friendly cleaning solutions from your local hardware store may work for you.

 How to Get Rid of Mold in Shower Caulk

 It is best to strip away and replace moldy caulk.
 Be certain to clean and dry well before reapplication, choosing the right caulk when replacing, or your work will be for naught.
 Look for caulk with mold growth inhibitors only.

 Once mold and shower mildew have been removed, keep it away - or it will quickly reestablish residence.
 Eliminating dampness is key!

 - After bathing, squeegee shower walls.
 This eliminates the majority of moisture that supports shower mold growth.

 - Run bathrooms fan during your bath/shower, and for half an hour after.
 (Tip: A timer switch can help!)

 - Seal grout lines yearly to waterproof them and lock out mold.